-Formerly known as: Information and Cybersecurity W220 Managing Cyber Risk: Read Less [-] CYBER 233 Privacy Engineering 3 Units Terms offered: Fall 2022 This course surveys privacy mechanisms applicable to systems engineering, with a particular focus on the inference threat arising due to advancements in artificial intelligence and machine learning.
+Formerly known as: Information and Cybersecurity W220 Managing Cyber Risk: Read Less [-] CYBER 233 Privacy Engineering 3 Units Terms offered: Spring 2023, Fall 2022 This course surveys privacy mechanisms applicable to systems engineering, with a particular focus on the inference threat arising due to advancements in artificial intelligence and machine learning.
 We will briefly discuss the history of privacy and compare two major examples of general legal frameworks for privacy from the United States and the European Union.
 We then survey three design frameworks of privacy that may be used to guide the design of privacy-aware information systems.
 Finally, we survey threat-specific technical privacy frameworks and discuss their applicability in different settings, including statistical privacy with randomized responses, anonymization techniques, semantic privacy models, and technical privacy mechanisms.
 Privacy Engineering: Read More [+] Objectives & Outcomes Student Learning Outcomes: Students should be able to implement such privacy paradigms, and embed them in information systems during the design process and the implementation phase.
 Students should be familiar with the different technical paradigms of privacy that are applicable for systems engineering.
 Students should develop critical thinking about the strengths and weaknesses of the different privacy paradigms.
 Students should possess the ability to read literature in the field to stay updated about the state of the art.
 Rules & Requirements Prerequisites: MICS students only Credit Restrictions: Students will receive no credit for CYBER W233 after completing CYBER 233.
 A deficient grade in CYBER W233 may be removed by taking CYBER 233.
 Hours & Format Fall and/or spring: 14 weeks - 3 hours of lecture per week Summer: 14 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Information and Cybersecurity/Graduate Grading: Letter grade.

-Formerly known as: Information and Cybersecurity W233 Privacy Engineering: Read Less [-] CYBER 242 Government, National Security, and the Fifth Domain 3 Units Terms offered: Fall 2022 A variety of actors exploit government and private networks, systems, and data.
-Perpetrators target these systems to engage in cybercrime, espionage, disinformation campaigns, disruption of essential services, destruction of critical infrastructure, and the deletion, theft, or alteration of data.
-The government, military, and private sector have various roles and responsibilities with regard to the protection of the cyber domain.
-In this course, students critically evaluate these roles and responsibilities, the manner in which government networks, systems, and data are secured, and the ability of national and international cybersecurity strategies and partnerships to provide effective and efficient protection of the fifth Government, National Security, and the Fifth Domain: Read More [+] Objectives & Outcomes Student Learning Outcomes: Critically assess national and international cybersecurity strategies Describe and evaluate national and international public-private partnerships.
-Discuss the fifth domain and its protection within the context of national security.
+Formerly known as: Information and Cybersecurity W233 Privacy Engineering: Read Less [-] CYBER 242 New Domains of Competition: Cybersecurity and Public Policy 3 Units Terms offered: Summer 2023, Spring 2023, Fall 2022 Cybersecurity is a primary national security and public policy concern.
+The government, military and private sector have various roles and responsibilities with regard to the protection of the cyber domain.
+In this course, students critically evaluate these roles and responsibilities, the manner in which government networks, systems, and data are secured, and the ability of national and international cybersecurity strategies and partnerships to mitigate the security risks introduced by society's increased reliance on information.
+New Domains of Competition: Cybersecurity and Public Policy: Read More [+] Objectives & Outcomes Course Objectives: Critically assess national and international cybersecurity strategies Describe and evaluate national and international public-private partnerships.
+Discuss the developments in the cyber domain and and its protection within the context of national security.
 Identify lessons learned and recommend ways to improve national and international approaches to cybersecurity.
 Identify the roles and responsibilities of the military, government, and the private sector in cybersecurity.
 Utilize an evidence-based approach to analyze the security of government networks and systems and privacy of retained data.
 Rules & Requirements Prerequisites: MICS students only.
 CYBER 200 and CYBER 202 Credit Restrictions: Students will receive no credit for CYBER W242 after completing CYBER 242.
 A deficient grade in CYBER W242 may be removed by taking CYBER 242.
 Hours & Format Fall and/or spring: 14 weeks - 3 hours of lecture per week Summer: 14 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Information and Cybersecurity/Graduate Grading: Letter grade.